 - Something on your mind?
 Write down why you don’t feel creative.
 I guess a lot of people call this journaling, but I’m not a huge fan of journaling, so I just call it “writing stuff down.”
 Sometimes what’s affecting you is in the way of your ability to be creative, and once you address that particular situation, it can allow your creativity to reappear.
 If you’re not big on writing stuff down, you could also talk to a friend or someone you trust.

 - Go back to the beginning.
 For a long time I was embarrassed about my early drawings and artworks.
 I know my perspective was wrong, I didn’t know the right techniques, and my portraits were laughable.
 However, I also realize that I was a lot more free to experiment and try things.
 And, if we’re really talking about going back to the beginning, it could help to look at how you did things as a child.
 Did you have a huge imagination?
 A love for glitter?
 Spend hour with Play Doh?
 Maybe tap into some of that energy and the joy it gave you.

 - Go through your “stash.”
 Do you have a collection of “oh, this is cool, I should use this/do this?”
-If you don’t, start one, and if you do, go through that information and see if it sparks an idea.
-It could be websites you’ve saved, ideas from magazines, items that you want to use, or any other token that was kept to remind you that you liked the idea and wanted to use it in your own work.
+If you don’t, start one.
+If you do, go through that information to spark ideas.
+Visit websites you’ve saved, look at ideas from magazines, or pull out items you want to use.
+Go back to anything you kept to remind you that you liked the idea and wanted to use it in your own work.